bibikalka1/HP_Z440_Z640_Z840_BIOS_mod/README.md

 **Credits:**

-@NikolajSchlej of GitHub for removing modded BIOS boot protection
+@NikolajSchlej of GitHub for removing modded BIOS boot protection.
+He wrote a nice article (in Russian) on how the protection got removed : https://habr.com/en/articles/989208/

-@Pl4nky of GitHub for testing all kinds of modifications on his system
+@Pl4nky of GitHub for testing all kinds of modifications on his system, and losing a few SOIC8 clips to wear and tear!

 @nochnik89 of overclockers.ua crew for misc flashing instructions, and his famous turbo unlocked v1.65 BIOS that powered so many machines